sjtg/career_village/README.md

-# career village a simple job search system built with django
+# Career Village is a service that serves its community with platform that connects it's members to career opportunities and advice.

+The web application will be built with python and django.